Shared Sequencing

 Shared sequencing is an architectural pattern where multiple rollups use a common sequencer network to order transactions across chains.
 This enables atomic cross-rollup transactions, synchronous composability, and unified MEV markets while maintaining independent rollup state machines.

-Shared sequencing is a rollup architecture where multiple independent rollups share a common sequencing layer that coordinates transaction ordering across all participating chains.
-Instead of each rollup operating its own isolated sequencer, a shared sequencer network simultaneously orders transactions for multiple rollups, enabling atomic cross-chain operations and synchronous composability that's impossible with traditional bridge-based architectures.
+- Shared sequencing is a rollup architecture where multiple independent rollups share a common sequencing layer that coordinates transaction ordering across all participating chains.
+Instead of each rollup operating its own isolated sequencer, a shared sequencer network simultaneously orders transactions for multiple rollups, enabling atomic cross-chain operations and synchronous composability that is not possible with traditional bridge-based architectures.

-This design is one of the most promising solutions to blockchain fragmentation, allowing users to interact with multiple rollups as if they were a single unified system while preserving the sovereignty and customizability of individual rollups.
-Shared sequencing networks like Espresso, Astria, and Radius are building infrastructure to power the next generation of interoperable Layer 2 ecosystems.
+This design addresses blockchain fragmentation, allowing users to interact with multiple rollups as if they were a single unified system while preserving the sovereignty and customizability of individual rollups.
+Shared sequencing networks like Espresso, Astria, and Radius are building infrastructure to support interoperable Layer 2 ecosystems.

-By providing a common ordering layer, shared sequencing creates a "soft finality" zone where cross-rollup transactions can be guaranteed to either fully execute or fully revert across all involved chains—eliminating the asynchronous uncertainty and bridge risk that plague current multi-chain interactions.
+By providing a common ordering layer, shared sequencing creates a "soft finality" zone where cross-rollup transactions can be guaranteed to either fully execute or fully revert across all involved chains, eliminating the asynchronous uncertainty and bridge risk that affect current multi-chain interactions.

 How Shared Sequencing Works